AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-cross-team-feature-group.md

 A cross-team feature group allows bundling feature flags from applications across multiple teams with rich audience targeting.
 Unlike releases, it is fully self-serve and has no limit on the number you can create.
 See [Releases and cross-team feature groups](releases-and-cross-team-feature-groups.md) for a comparison.

 ## Step 1: Create the cross-team feature group {#create}

+Start the creation process from the Releases section of the console:

 1. Navigate to **Features & Releases > Releases** in the console.
 2. Select **New Feature Group (Cross-Team)**.